cecois/cbbutil/updaters/WOODIES.md

 -   mommyqueen,8:00,it is a comedy?
 -   mommyqueen,16:00,bo derek lineup
 -   mommyqueen,28:30,something i experienced as a child
+	-   pretzelgang,5:00,she was just ugly
+	-   pretzelgang,11:00,more like a condon't
+	-   pretzelgang,12:00,do monkeys have pointed ears bitch?
+	-   pretzelgang,21:00,it's annoying that you would drive one inch
+	-   pretzelgang,35:00,are you afraid of a lizard king?
+	-   pretzelgang,48:00,i was *saying* it
 -   week,17:30,business is good47
 -   week,24:15,in fact I'm smart
 -   week,30:00,acdc guy
 -   week,42:45,lord vader's birthday
 -   week,51:45,what do tits look like?
+-   babylockthemdoors,9,i think she just wanted you to stop talking
+-   babylockthemdoors,22,we might have a hung jury here
+-   babylockthemdoors,28,sorry news we have different news
+-   babylockthemdoors,1:00:00,we don't say that anymore
 -   incel,12:00,popeye roasted
 -   incel,42:30,where a lie becomes true
 -   incel,45:00,i'm an adult